Net Worth

 The table above shows a breakdown of Ryan Newman’s race winnings during his NASCAR tenure.
 In 2016, NASCAR stopped disclosing race money; thus, despite competing until 2021, we can’t see his winnings from the last five years or so of his career.

-It’s also important to mention that while these are Newman’s winnings, he wasn’t entitled to 100% of the money.
+It’s also important to note that although these were Newman’s winnings, he wasn’t entitled to 100% of the money.
 Winnings are typically paid to the team, who then split the money with the driver.
 Drivers at an elite level may receive 30-50% of this figure, while lower-ranked drivers may receive 10-30%.

 Nonetheless, Ryan Newman secured at least $68.2 million on the track during his career, reaching a peak of $6.05 million in 2008.
 Most of this figure was spread out relatively evenly over a decade or so, typically earning the team between $4.7 million and $5.3 million per year.
-If we plug in soem of the possible figures from above, a 50% share would have earned Newman $34.1 million, while a 30% share potentially earned him $20.4 million.
+If we plug in some of the possible figures from above, a 50% share would have earned Newman $34.1 million, while a 30% share would have earned him $20.4 million.

 Procter & Gamble Endorsement Deal